On the occasion of the commemoration of the "Billet vert" roundup of May 14, 1941,

 By

-Follow the conference live on the CERCIL website
+Follow the live conference on the CERCIL website

-Sunday, May 16, 2021, at 4 PM
+Sunday, May 16, 2021, at 4 p.m.

-Free meeting, on registration
+Free meeting, registration required

 Live on the Shoah Memorial website, Facebook, YouTube and Zoom

 80 years ago, on May 14, 1941, about 3,700 foreign Jewish men arrested in Paris and its suburbs were transferred to two camps in Loiret.
-This is the first mass arrest in an occupied area.
+This is the first mass arrest in an occupied zone.
 It was also the beginning of internment in the camps of Pithiviers and Beaune-la-Rolande.
-These men stayed there, for the majority of them, for more than a year before being deported to Auschwitz in June and July 1942.
-From 19 July 1942, it was the families arrested during the roundup of the Vel'Hiv' who were locked up there for a few days, only a few weeks before being deported.
+These men remained there, for the majority of them, for more than a year before being deported to Auschwitz in June and July 1942.
+From 19 July 1942, it was the families arrested during the roundup of the Vél’d'Hiv’ who were locked up there for a few days, only a few weeks before being deported.
 Many other Jews will still be interned there, until the end of September 1942 in Pithiviers, until the summer of 1943 in Beaune-la-Rolande.

-Thursday 20 May 2021, 7:30 PM
+Thursday, May 20, 2021, 7:30 p.m.

-The arrested Jews are escorted by the French gendarmes and the German authorities to the Austerlitz station to be interned in the camps of Loiret, Pithiviers and Beaune-la-Rolande, 14 May 1941.
+The arrested Jews were escorted by French gendarmes and German authorities to the Gare d'Austerlitz to be interned in the camps of Loiret, Pithiviers and Beaune-la-Rolande, 14 May 1941.

 © Shoah Memorial.